Kyle Isbel Player Props: Royals vs. Phillies

 Kyle Isbel At The Plate

-- Isbel has 14 doubles, a triple, four home runs and seven walks while batting .227.
+- Isbel is hitting .227 with 14 doubles, a triple, four home runs and seven walks.

 - In 14 games this year (25.9%), Isbel has picked up an RBI, including two games with multiple runs batted in.